 The CAL FIRE crew will consist of 12-17 crew firefighters and one (1) Fire Captain.
 With adult inmate CAL FIRE crews, California Department of Corrections & Rehabilitation (CDCR) custodial personnel will accompany the crews to provide off-shift supervision.
-For youth ward CAL FIRE crews, California Department of Juvenile Justice (DJJ) counselors will accompany the crews to provide off-shift supervision.
 Custodial coverage will be arranged and dispatched by the sending CAL FIRE Camp.
 Technical Specialists Crews (THSC) will be ordered when the number of crews assigned to an incident reaches seven (7), and the fire is expected to actively burn into the next burning period.
 This number will remain flexible to meet special needs; such as duration of incident, complexity of incident, or custodial problems.

-For logistical considerations CAL FIRE utilizes male, female, and youth inmate crews and must be housed separately.
+For logistical considerations, CAL FIRE utilizes male and female inmate crews and must be housed separately.
 The female crews are from Puerta La Cruz camp.
-The youth crew is from Pine Grove camp.
 In addition, Los Angeles County male and female inmate crews fall under CDCR and are used statewide.